Business Trial Group Investigates JP Morgan Volatility-Related ETP Losses

 2020 has been marked by extreme volatility.
 This has caused many volatility ETPs to sustain heavy losses.
 If you were invested in a volatility fund, you may have suffered substantial losses.
 The securities attorneys at Morgan & Morgan’s Business Trial Group are here to help.
 Contact us for a free case review.

-The Business Trial Group is part of the largest contingency law firm in the nation, with more than 500 lawyers and 50 offices.
+The Business Trial Group is part of the largest contingency law firm in the nation, with more than 700 lawyers and offices across the country.
 We have helped investors recover investment losses totaling tens of millions of dollars.
 We are only paid if we successfully recover money for you.